pkgcraft/pkgcraft/crates/pkgcruft-git/README.md

 QA support for verifying git commits via pkgcruft.

+## Install

+Build and install from git:

+    cargo install pkgcruft-git --git https://github.com/pkgcraft/pkgcraft.git

+## Client side commit verification via git pre-push hook

+To trigger commit verification before pushing to a remote, symlink the pkgcruft-git-pre-push binary as a pre-push hook for the target git repo:

+    cd path/to/git/repo
+    mkdir -p .git/hooks
+    ln -s $(which pkgcruft-git-pre-push) .git/hooks/pre-push

+When using multiple pre-push hooks, it will have to be called manually passing the expected remote arguments.

 ## Server side commit verification via git pre-receive hook

 To start a service demo, run the following script: